 I've spent a lot of time thinking about pizza over the past several months.
 True, I spend a lot of time thinking about pizza as a matter of course, but the last few months have been different.
 I and my like-minded pizza-nerd friends, Adam Kuban and Scott Wiener, have been working on a definitive list of the best places to enjoy a slice of pizza in New York City and, in the process, have sought to determine what, exactly, the state of the NYC pizza slice is in 2018.

-As we traveled all across town to hit pizza spots, and as we discussed our findings, including in three episodes for my podcast, Special Sauce, I realized just how much of NYC slice lore is apocryphal.
+As we traveled all across town to hit pizza spots, and as we discussed our findings, I realized just how much of NYC slice lore is apocryphal.
 I came to this realization in no small part because of Scott, whose idea of a good time is digging up old NYC Department of Finance tax photos featuring pizzerias.
-As Scott said in one episode of the podcast, he, and people like me and Adam, in our slice zealotry, have inadvertently peddled some of this apocrypha as if it were true.
+As Scott has said, he, and people like me and Adam, in our slice zealotry, have inadvertently peddled some of this apocrypha as if it were true.

 So we decided to write up a brief history of the NYC slice before we put out our list of the slice shops that define the current slice era.
 Some of what you find written below may contradict things we've said in the past, collectively and individually, but we've done our best to give a general picture of how the New York City pizza slice evolved over the years, using the best of our current knowledge on the subject—all without introducing more confusion.
 Let's go!

 At the beginning of the 20th century, pizza in New York was cooked in massive coal-fired masonry ovens originally built to bake bread.
 Lombardi's, which claims 1905 as its founding date, making it allegedly "the first pizzeria in America," used this type of oven at its first location at 531⁄2 Spring Street, and still uses one in its present-day spot down the street.